mxcl/PromiseKit/Documents/FAQ.md

 ## How do I control console output?

-By default PromiseKit emits console messages when certain events occur.
+By default, PromiseKit emits warning messages on the console when certain events occur.
 These events include:
 - A promise or guarantee has blocked the main thread
 - A promise has been deallocated without being fulfilled
 - An error which occurred while fulfilling a promise was swallowed using cauterize

-You may turn off or redirect this output by setting a thread safe closure in [PMKConfiguration](https://github.com/mxcl/PromiseKit/blob/master/Sources/Configuration.swift) **before** processing any promises.
+You may turn off or redirect this output by setting a thread-safe closure in [PMKConfiguration](https://github.com/mxcl/PromiseKit/blob/master/Sources/Configuration.swift) **before** processing any promises.
 For example, to turn off console output:

 ```swift
 conf.logHandler = { event in }